rOpenSpain/spanishoddata/README.md

   filter(id_origin != id_destination)
 ```

-We can convert these to geographic data with the {od} package:
+We can convert these to geographic data with the {od} package (Lovelace
+and Morgan 2024):

 ``` r
 od_national_sf <- od::od_to_sf(